FAR’s staff and advisors have the expertise and experience needed to ensure that your gifts meet your philanthropic aspirations.

 Emily Koons Jae

-Emily Koons Jae serves as director for the Fund for Academic Renewal, a program of ACTA that works closely with higher education donors to design, monitor, and evaluate transformative gifts that meet their philanthropic objectives.
+Emily Koons Jae serves as executive director for the Fund for Academic Renewal, a program of ACTA that works closely with higher education donors to design, monitor, and evaluate transformative gifts that meet their philanthropic objectives.

 Prior to joining ACTA, Emily served as the director of entrepreneur engagement at the Commonwealth Foundation for Public Policy Alternatives in southeastern Pennsylvania.
 Before that, she worked for the Jack Miller Center, serving in a progression of roles on the organization’s academic programs, communications, and development teams.
 Emily holds a B.A. in history from Davidson College.
 After spending a decade in Philadelphia, she and her husband now live in Washington, DC, and enjoy exploring their new city.
 Emily is an avid reader and spends her time cheering on the Wildcats (both Davidson and Villanova) in college basketball.

-As the Program Manager for the Fund for Academic Renewal, Rebecca Richards provides support, research, and content to help higher education donors reach their philanthropic goals.
+As the Associate Director for the Fund for Academic Renewal, Rebecca Richards provides support, research, and content to help higher education donors reach their philanthropic goals.
 Born and raised in Maine, Rebecca graduated from Baylor University in 2018 with a University Scholar’s Degree, concentrating in philosophy.
 She participated in the Baylor Interdisciplinary Core honors program and spent her junior year at Oxford.
 Before joining ACTA, she was a John Jay Fellow with the John Jay Institute in Philadelphia.
 In her spare time, she enjoys reading, traveling, and adding to her collection of Agatha Christie novels.

 Emily Burden Rees